microsoft/rempl-graphql-devtools/README.md

 ![plot](./docs/operations-monitor.png)

 ### Recent Activity
-Monitor recently fired mutations and recently activated/deactivated queries.
+[EXPERIMENTAL FEATURE - Results may not be 100% accurate] It monitors changes in cache, fired mutations and activated/deactivated queries.

 ![plot](./docs/recent-activity.png)